Best Film for the Canon EOS-1v

 Bulk Loading Film

-One of the ideal options to save some money on film is to buy a bulk roll of 100 feet of film and manually load canisters by hand.
+Certainly one of the most widely used ways to lower your costs on film is to buy a bulk roll of 100’ of film and load it into canisters by hand.

-A 100' bulk roll will fill up typically around 18 canisters of film with 36 frames each.
-You should expect to save 20-30% based on your selection.
+A 100 foot roll will fill up typically around 18 canisters of film with 36 frames.
+Depending on the film stock you can expect to save 20%-30%.

-Be aware that you are limited to 100-foot rolls of black & white film.
-This is because black and white film is much easier and less expensive to process yourself.
+Take into account that you are going to be limited to 100 foot rolls of black & white film.
+This is in part because black and white film is quite a bit easier and less expensive to develop at home.

 Home Developing and Scanning

-It's simple to process and scan film at home.
-It's an excellent option to lower your costs so that you can use more film with your Canon EOS-1v.
+Any film can be processed at home.
+In fact it’s a smart option to reduce costs so you can shoot more film with your Canon EOS-1v.

-Black and white film is much less difficult to process.
-Chemical temperature and development times are not as crucial to do correctly with black & white films as temperatures and time are for color negative or slide film.
+Black & white film is significantly easier to develop.
+Chemical temperature and development times are not as vital to get correct with black & white film as time and temperatures are for color negative or slide film.